LTER Publications

 - Download and install the Zotero desktop client and the browser add-on for the browser of your choice.

-- To facilitate sharing of publications that meet the criteria for inclusion in the Network bibliography, it’s helpful to add a “for the Network” collection.
+- To facilitate sharing of publications that meet the criteria for inclusion in the Network bibliography, it’s helpful to add a “For-Network” collection.
 Collections operate like tags.
 There’s only one copy of the record – it just appears in multiple collections.
-So when you update it (with, say added tags or a print publication date), it is updated in all the collections within your library where it exists.
+So when you update it (with, say, added tags or a print publication date), it is updated in all the collections within your library where it exists.

 - Import your publications to your desktop Zotero client.
 Add a tag (LTER-XXX, where XXX= your site’s 3-letter acronym) to indicate which site(s) are associated with the publication.
 If it is a cross-site collaborative publication, do your best to add the tags for related sites, as well as the “cross-site” tag.
 If it is an information management-related publication, add LTER-IM and if it is an education-related publication, add LTER-EDU.
 Do your best with these, but they don’t have to be perfect.
 The LNO will also attend to adding necessary tags.